waymire1/dotmoba/README.md

 ## the idea

-Every player is a pixel.
+Every player is a group of 16 or 32 pixels.
 Your color tells everyone your role (top, mid, bot, support, jungle) and enemy minion waves are colored by lane.
 The pixel is the hitbox.
 No animations getting in the way of hit registration.
 Think cs 1.6 hit reg but in a moba.